-The RA4M2 is a member of the new generation of security-focused RA Family MCUs from Renesas.
-State-of-the-art security features combined with best-in-class peripheral IP and feature- and pin-compatibility between the MCU Series make RA Family MCUs the optimum choice for nearly any connected embedded product.
+The RA6M4 is the first RA Family MCU in the new generation of security-focused MCUs from Renesas.
+State-of-the-art security features combined with best-in-class peripheral IP and featureand pin-compatibility between the MCU Series make RA Family MCUs the optimum choice for nearly any connected embedded product.